OffCanvas

 • You can then hide the OffCanvas inside the builder by enabling “hide in builder” at the top.

-• Add an element that you wish to be the trigger, either a button or link or burger trigger.
-Burger trigger is a common choice.
+• Add an element that you wish to be the trigger, either a button, link or burger trigger.
+(Burger trigger is a common choice).

 • Give this element the class you chose, in this case, open-offcanvas.